shahtaj2102/Docker-and-Containers/README.md

 ## Developing with Docker

 This section walks through a practical demo using a simple JavaScript and Node.js application connected to a MongoDB database and a Mongo Express UI, all running as Docker containers.
+Initial and final code is available in this repo.

 ### 1. Clone and Run the Application Locally